rajpurkarlab/cheXlocalize/README.md

 * `--save_dir`: the directory to save the csv file that stores the precision, recall/sensitivity, and specificity values.
 Default is current directory.

 We treat each pixel in the saliency method pipeline and the human benchmark segmentations as a classification, use each pixel in the ground-truth segmentation as the ground-truth label, and calculate precision, recall/sensitivity, and specificity over all CXRs for each pathology.

+<a name="bugs"></a>
+## Bugs or questions?
+Feel free to email Adriel Saporta (adriel@nyu.edu), or to open an issue in this repo, with any questions related to the code or our paper.

 <a name="citation"></a>
 ## Citation